drkocoglu/Machine_Learning_Class/README.md

 Summary:
 - This repository includes the machine learning class assignments I completed in the Electrical & Computer Engineering department at Texas Tech University.
 - The assignments require the user to develop the algorithms from scratch meaning, there will either be very limited or no use of existing libraries.
-If
-- The assignments were written in MATLAB.
-I achieved a score of 100% in all 6 of the assignments.
+- The assignments were solved with MATLAB.
+- I achieved a score of 100% in all 6 of the assignments.
-- The assigments contain a mix of regression and classification algorithms.
+- The assigments contain a mix of regression and classification tasks.
 The contents of each assignment, including the algorithm utilized for solving the problem(s) is shared below under "Contents".

 Reason for Sharing:
 - I decided to make these assignments publicly available to help others learn the mathmetical principles of some of the core machine learning algorithms.